pemcg/mastering-automation-addendum-for-cloudforms-4.6/generic_objects/chapter.md

 Generic Objects aren't automatically deleted when a service containing them is retired, even if the **Remove Resources** option set to 'Yes' in the service's **Retirement** tab.
 In the context of service retirement, only a VM is considered a resource (VMs have their own retirement state machine/workflow).

-Fortunately a simple retirement Ansible playbook such as the following will delete all Generic Objects associated with the service.
+Fortunately a simple retirement Ansible playbook such as the following will delete all generic objects associated with the service.

 ``` yaml
 ---